georgiee/advent-of-code-2021/day-05/README.md

 # Day 05
 Reading coordinates and intersections I wanted to use linear algebra because I like the aesthetics of math but I realized pretty quickly that this won't help here because of parallel lines.
 I ditched it but in retorspective I would have still helped me because I could have prettier iterations.
 This is a mess now, because it's super, super naive as I had no time to research of think about prettier methods hidden in the ruby toolset (my daughter waking up any time is like a Damocles sword while coding the challenge 😁)

-Well, what strategy did I follow without linear algebrat?
+Well, what strategy did I follow without linear algebra?
 Filling the grid by calculating all the coordinates between the points and then I could stick to the ruby elegance of handling arrays.
-I could basically count the amount of intersections by finding the count of coordinates that are the same (with `array#tally`) and then I used `array#count` to count those with a value (in the hash given by tally) greta or equal 2.
+I could basically count the amount of intersections by finding the count of coordinates that are the same (with `array#tally`) and then I used `array#count` to count those with a value (in the hash given by tally) greater or equal 2.

 I had this beauty very quickly `coords.map(&:spread).compact.flatten(1).tally.values.count{ _1 >= 2 }` where `spread` is my custom grid filling method.
+I learned about the shortcut `_1` on a previous day in someone else's challenge and found the awesome tally in the docs during the first 1-2 days.

-I struggled a lot with the loop building.
-I wanted to use ranges but they are useless for negativ values and so it got super naive.
-Any, part 1 & 2 done ✅🙌
+I struggled a lot more with the loop building.
+I wanted to use ranges but they are useless for negative values and so it got super naive.
+Anyway, part 1 & 2 done ✅🙌

 ---